 ➤ Access Mode Sets the hard drive access mode.
 Options are: Auto (default), Large.

 The following fields display your hard drive specifications.
 If you wish to enter the parameters manually, refer to the information on the hard drive.

-- Capacity Approximate capacity of the currently installed hard drive. - Cylinder Number of cylinders.
+➤ Capacity Approximate capacity of the currently installed hard drive.